 In addition to providing access to the Lower White Rocks BLM 435 also can be used to access the Upper White Rocks.
-To get to the Upper White Rocks take BLM 435 and park just before the reservoir.
-There is a canyon running ENE from the reservoir.
+To get to the Upper White Rocks take BLM 435 and park just after the reservoir.
+There is a barbed wire fence that is easily crossed at 37.13469, -111.76027.
+After crossing the fence you'll see a canyon running ENE from the reservoir.
 Take the small cattle trail (or perhaps an old two track?) running up the hill paralleling the right side of the canyon.
 Continue a bit less than one mile till you can easily cross to the other side of the canyon and do so.
-Then turn slightly left (head NNE) and continue for a bit over a mile on the flat trailless terrain to reach the parking area for Colorful Canyon and Sidestep Canyon.
+Then turn slightly left (head NNE) and continue for a bit over a mile on the flat trail-less terrain to reach the parking area for Colorful Canyon and Sidestep Canyon.
 The total hike is only about two miles (one way) and is fairly easy.
 A large portion of the hike is off trail.
 You should know how to use a Compass/GPS before attempting it.
 The route is shown in red on the map below and can be downloaded as a KMZ, KML or GPX file by clicking on the links below.
 Most GPS devices can import GPX files.
 When I did this hike (September 2011) I had to add on an extra .5 miles each way since BLM 435 was washed out where it crosses Coyote Creek.
+As of my last visit in April 2019 the wash-out was repaired.
 To get to the "trailhead" I walked up BLM 435 to the reservoir before beginning my hike.

 If you go to the White Rocks via this road you may be subject to a fine should you encounter a BLM law enforcement ranger.
 Cameras have been installed on the closed sections and are being used to ticket violators.
 People have been ticketed on this road in the past.
 Take this road at your own risk.
 Continue 4.0 miles on BLM 431 till you reach a small jeep road on the right going south.
 To get to Twisted Hoodoo continue on this road .7 miles till just before a very small hill with a rock outcrop, park there.
 Twisted Hoodoo is in the canyon a few hundred yards east of where you parked.